human-pangenomics/hprc_intermediate_assembly/data_tables/annotation/README.md

 * v3 (2025 Sep 11): added 80 assemblies which were missing; corrected assembly names.
     * v2 had 80 assemblies from R2 that were missing (though they were on S3).
 These were added to complete the index.
     * Assembly names for some samples included assembly version of the form v1 instead of the more correct v1.0.1.
 Both names work, but the full version makes lookups and joins easier.

+CenSat:
+* v3.1 (2025 Sep 11): corrected assembly names.
+    * Assembly names for some samples included assembly version of the form v1 instead of the more correct v1.0.1.
+Both names work, but the full version makes lookups and joins easier.

 ```